 Current Abstract Art Project:

 Original Multiples

 This series of abstract paintings explores what differentiates an original work of art from a reproduction.
-In an integration of graphics and fine art, each painting is designed online with digital tools.
-To ensure consistency and accuracy, a prototype is then painted on canvas.
-This is followed by the production of what can be up to three virtually identical paintings.
-The limited editions of hand-painted works challenge conventional notions of uniqueness.
-Between the online digital image, the prototype and the first edition, it’s questionable which is truly the original.
+Integrating graphics and fine art, each painting is first designed online with Adobe InDesign.
+A small prototype is then translated onto canvas, providing the basis for a limited edition set of paintings on canvas.
+Systems in place ensure consistency and accuracy in each hand-painted reproduction.
+This series challenges conventional notions of uniqueness.
+Between the digital image, the prototype and the limited editions, it’s questionable which version is truly the original.

+Current Abstract Art Project: